NegarSa/AI-Projects/README.md

 # AI-Projects
-Collection of all projects done for AI course
+Collection of all projects done for the AI course.
+ - The Genetic Algorithm.
+ -